Flatdogs Camp is situated just outside the gates of the South Luangwa National Park.

 Usual board basis: Full Board

-When we were last here in April we were really impressed with the food.
-Everything we had was tasty and fresh, the menu was varied but uncomplicated and the presentation of the food on the plate was excellent.
-Flatdogs also does its best to source food locally in order to support the surrounding community.
+On our most recent stay in June 2013, as on our previous visits over the last few years, we were really impressed with the food: tasty and fresh, with generous portions and excellent presentation.
+Flatdogs does its best to source food locally in order to support the surrounding community.

-A light breakfast is available from 5:30am when cereals, toast, teas and coffee are on offer.
-Then from 7:30 onwards you are also able to get a variety of cooked breakfasts such as eggs, bacon, sausage and pancakes.
+A light breakfast of cereals, toast, teas and coffee is available from 5.30am, then from 7.30am onwards you can get a variety of cooked dishes such as eggs, bacon, sausage, or even pancakes and French toast.

 Dining style: Individual Tables